FilippoGas/CANbus-test/README.md

 ### Usage
 `./[name] [interface]`
 >## Canplay
-Canplay reads the .txt log file generated from *canlog_test* and send the logged messages through the specified interface.
+Canplay reads the .txt log file generated from *canlog_test* and send the logged messages through the specified interface with the same time gap they had when logged.
 ### Compiling
 `gcc -o [name] canplay_test.c`
 ### Usage